 On other websites, you will find permissions vary wildly.
 Many designers who sell their files marked for personal use only are willing to sell a separate, and usually much more costly, commercial license.
 Some grant permission for commercial use, but limit how many you can sell in a year, or allow only local, off-internet sales.
 Others may grant permission to make completed projects, but not DIY or decorate-it-yourself kits from their designs.

 In no case should you ever share or resell their file.
 I feel like I should repeat that 20 times over.
-I offer my patterns for free on this website not only to help you build a village, but to attract subscribers.
+I offer most of my patterns for free on this website not only to help you build a village, but to attract subscribers.
 Neither because the file is free or because you purchased it do you have permission to share it.
 Instead, share the link to the website where you found or purchased the file.
 And when you make and sell an item, always give credit in your listing to the original designer.

 All these different permissions can be very confusing, and as you acquire more files, hard to remember the permissions of each site.
 I suggest you store your files in separate folders marked personal use, limited commercial use, etc. If the digital file doesn’t come with any text naming the designer or the website where you acquired it, make a quick text file and store it with the pattern.
 Before I sell a cottage based on someone else’s file, I always check and re-check to make sure I have the permissions right.
 And I still panic, hoping I got it right.